docker/docs/ee/dtr/user/access-tokens.md

 Docker Trusted Registry allows you to create and distribute access tokens to enable programmatic access to DTR.
 Access tokens are linked to a particular user account and duplicate whatever permissions that account has at time of use.
 If the account changes permissions, so will the token.

-Access tokens are useful in cases such as building integrations since you can issue multiple tokens &ndash; one for each integration, and revoke them at any time.
+Access tokens are useful in cases such as building integrations since you can issue multiple tokens &ndash; one for each integration &ndash; and revoke them at any time.

 ## Create an access token